 Reduce the sale price by the estimated cost of repairs.
 The advantage to this is that, with a lower purchase price on record, your annual property taxes will be lowered, as will your transfer tax if you live in a state where they're required (and from the buyer, not the seller).
 And you can do the repairs whenever you like—though you'll have to come up with the cash on your own.

 Trust the seller to hire someone to make the repairs before the closing.
 Unless the repairs are fairly simple (such as a broken window latch), this tends to be a bad idea.
-The seller may do the repairs on the cheap or, worse, attempt a do-it-yourself job.
+The seller might do the repairs on the cheap, or worse, attempt a do-it-yourself job.

 Hire someone to make the repairs before the closing, with the seller paying.
-This may raise more problems than it solves—if the repair takes longer than expected, you can bump into your closing date.
+This could raise more problems than it solves.
+If the repair takes longer than expected, you could bump into your closing date.

 If you discover any defects in your new house, you have several options:

 Delay the closing.
-This is your most obvious choice, but it may be impossible if you've arranged to move.
+This is your most obvious choice, but it might be impossible if you've arranged to move.